ernesto1/monochrome/README.md

 - A bash script for launching multiple conky configs and supporting applications
 - A bash script to monitor for new dnf package updates
+- A bash script to retrieve torrent activity from the transmission bittorrent client
 - A java program that listens to the dbus for music player activity

-For more details on these applications [see this wiki](https://github.com/ernesto1/monochrome/wiki/Scripts).
+For details on these applications [see this wiki](https://github.com/ernesto1/monochrome/wiki/Scripts).

 # How to install
 ## Dependencies